Who Wants to Be a Millionaire? (British game show): Format

 The format is based on the first Fastest Finger First round of the main series.
 In the beginning quickfire round, five contestants must answer a series of open ended questions to ascend a question ladder.
 If a contestant correctly answers twelve questions in a row, they automatically qualify to the second round.
 An incorrect answer resets their position to the bottom of the ladder.
 If the contestant does not know an answer, they can secure a safety net to remain at the same position of the ladder, and the same question is prompted to other contestants to buzz in.
 This cycle continues until a klaxon sounds, and the contestant in play proceeds to the second round.

 When two contestants have secured a place in the second round, the winners play in a head-to-head duel where they must answer multiple-choice questions in a set sequence.
 If both contestants answer the sequence correctly, the contestant who scored with the fastest time wins.
 In this round, there are a maximum of seven sequences to answer.
-This round ends once all sequences are played, or it is impossible for a contestant to beat the other.
-The contestant who identified the least correct sequences returns to the contestant pool to play another quickfire round.
+This round ends when it is impossible for a contestant to beat the other.
+The contestant who identified the fewest correct sequences returns to the pool to play another quickfire round.

 These two rounds cycle three times in a row, after which a final head-to-head duel is played, where the winner of this round wins the game and secures their place as a contestant for Who Wants to Be a Millionaire?.